Overview of PA ABLE

 - Roll over a 529 college account.
-Roll over money from a 529 college savings account to a PA ABLE account, up to the ABLE annual contribution limit ($15,000 in 2018).
+Roll over money from a 529 college savings account to a PA ABLE account, up to the ABLE annual contribution limit (currently $17,000).
 See the FAQs for additional information.

 Choose Your Investment Options

 You may choose to direct your contributions to one or any combination of seven investment options offered by the PA ABLE Savings Program.
 Six are Asset-Allocation Options with varying blends of stocks, bonds, and cash – with the combinations ranging from conservative to aggressive.
 The seventh is an FDIC-insured interest-bearing checking account with a debit card provided through Fifth Third Bank, National Association.